Online Matching in Geometric Random Graphs: Technical Steps for the proofs of

-\textit{Proof:} Consider a \textsc{$i$}-\closest\ algorithm, which matches the incoming vertex to the closet rounded vertex up to iteration $i$, then to the closest vertex.
-In the case of ties with the rounded coordinates, they are broken following the unrounded ones' order.
-The runs of algorithms \textsc{$i$}-\closest\ and \textsc{$i+1$}-\closest\ only differ if $y_i$'s closest neighbor upon arrival is modified by the rounding of the coordinates, which we denote event $\mathcal{E}_i$.
-Note that this can only happen if $y_i$ falls within $2/Nk$ of the middle of the segment between two consecutive free vertices at iteration $i$.
+\textit{Proof:} Consider the \textsc{($i$)}-\closest\ algorithm, which matches the incoming vertex to the closest rounded vertex up to iteration $i$ (included), then to the closest vertex.
+Ties with the rounded coordinates are broken following the unrounded ones' order.
+The runs of algorithms \textsc{($i-1$)}-\closest\ and \textsc{($i$)}-\closest\ only differ if $y_i$'s closest neighbor upon arrival is modified by the rounding of the coordinates.
+We denote this event $\mathcal{C}_i$.
+This can only happen if $y_i$ falls within $2/nk$ of the middle of the segment between two consecutive free vertices at iteration $i$.
 As $y_i\sim \mathcal{U}[0,1]$,

 By Azuma-Hoeffding,